George Cooke (painter): Daniel Pratt's patronage

-In 1844 in New Orleans, Cooke started what would become his most important professional relationship when he met Alabama industrialist Daniel Pratt.
+In 1844 in New Orleans, Cooke started what would become his most important professional relationship when he met Daniel Pratt, an Alabama industrialist.
 Pratt was immediately drawn to Cooke's work, and decided to give the artist two floors in one of his warehouses for Cooke to use as a gallery and studio.
-After a few years, Pratt decided to take the unusual step of adding a separate gallery to his home in Prattville, Alabama, solely to house Cooke's art.
+After a few years, Pratt decided to take the unusual step of adding a separate gallery to his home in Prattville, Alabama, which was solely dedicated to the housing of Cooke's art.
 Pratt also commissioned Cooke to paint what would become his best known work, the Interior of St. Peter's Rome, a giant painting based on a smaller piece that Cooke had previously painted during his travels in Europe.

-In 1867, Pratt donated Interior of St. Peter's Rome to the University of Georgia, where it still hangs today in the University's chapel.
-At 17 by 23.5 feet, the work was said to be the largest framed oil painting in the world at the time of its donation, and it still ranks among the world's largest.
+In 1867, Pratt's widow donated Interior of St. Peter's Rome to the University of Georgia in Athens, Georgia, where it still hangs today in the university's chapel.
+At 17 by 23.5 feet, the work was considered the largest framed oil painting in the world at the time of its 1867 donation, and it still ranks among the world's largest.

-Death and the dispersal of his work
+Death and dispersal of his work

-The health of George Cooke had never been very good, and in 1849, in New Orleans, Orleans Parish, Louisiana, he contracted cholera and died quickly from the illness.
+Cooke's health had never been very good; in 1849, in New Orleans, Orleans Parish, Louisiana, he contracted cholera and died quickly from the illness.

-Nearly twenty years after his death, the gallery in Pratville was found to be infested with dry rot and had to be torn down to prevent the rot from spreading.
+Nearly 20 years after his death, the gallery in Prattville, Alabama, was found to be infested with dry rot and had to be torn down to prevent the rot from spreading.
 As a result, all of Cooke's work housed at the gallery wound up being destroyed or dispersed.
-It was this threat that prompted Daniel Pratt to donate Interior of St. Peter's Rome to the University of Georgia.
+This prompted Pratt's widow to donate Interior of St. Peter's Rome to the University of Georgia.